radiantearth/stac-spec/catalog-spec/catalog-spec.md

 ### Catalog Types

-The core `Item`s and `Catalog`s of a SpatioTemporal Asset Catalog are designed for ease of implementation.
+The core Items and Catalogs of a SpatioTemporal Asset Catalog are designed for ease of implementation.
 With the same core JSON documents and link structures it can be implemented in a way that is just files available online, or easily implementable with modern REST service infrastructures.
 These represent two different types of catalogs, the 'static catalog' and the 'dynamic catalog', which can operate a bit differently though they can be treated the same by clients.

 But any server can implement the same JSON and link structure, creating responses dynamically as REST calls.
 These are referred to as 'dynamic catalogs'.

 #### Static Catalogs